 Learn more about Upper School visual arts in our Upper School curriculum guide.

-Some visual arts courses may be available for credit through Lakeside Summer School.
+Some visual arts courses may be available for credit through Summer at Lakeside.